open2b/scriggo-site/template.md

 {% end for %}
 ```

-In addiction, Scriggo supports in templates six new statements: `extends`, `import`,
+In addiction, Scriggo supports in templates the new `extends` declaration and the four new statements
 `macro`, `show`, `raw` and `using`.

 ### Functions